2012 England rugby union tour of South Africa: Pre-tour warm-up

+Test matches

 First Test – 9 June

-For the match scorecard, see Week 3 of the 2012 mid-year test series: South Africa vs. England.

 The First Test of the series was played at Kings Park Stadium in Durban.
 The event was a historic occasion, because it was the first time that England and South Africa had played each other in Durban; England had played at Kings Park during the 1995 Rugby World Cup, but they did not face South Africa in the tournament.
 In the 27 test matches the Springboks had played there since 1962, they had won 16 matches, lost 8 and drawn 3.

 The Springboks named three uncapped players in the starting line-up: locks Eben Etzebeth and Juandré Kruger, and flanker Marcell Coetzee.
 Uncapped prop Coenie Oosthuizen was named on the bench.

 England selected two uncapped players to make their debut in the starting line-up: flanker Tom Johnson and prop Joe Marler.
 Uncapped back Jonathan Joseph was named on the bench.

-This then was how the teams lined up for the match: